World Rowing Cup: Men's eight have 'lot of work to do'

 "Now it's getting back into fitness.
 It's a very internal momentum you have to drive yourself.
 It's almost a different sport.
 A performance like that makes it all very real again - it's time to man up and get on with it."

-Among the other British crews to progress at Eton Dorney were Olympic champion Helen Glover and partner Polly Swann in the women's pair, men's pair Peter and Richard Chambers and the new-look quadruple scull of Peter Lambert, Sam Townsend, Charles Cousins and Graeme Thomas.
+Among the other British crews to progress at Eton Dorney were Olympic champion Helen Glover and partner Polly Swann in the women's pair, and the new-look quadruple scull of Peter Lambert, Sam Townsend, Charles Cousins and Graeme Thomas.

 British rowing director Sir David Tanner said: "It has been a pretty good morning of racing.
 Our new rowers have stepped up and that was good to see.